1) Is this program something that can be done at your own pace?

 We are not MEAC accredited.
 With our school, we have chosen to satisfy the learning requirements and integrity standards that WE think are important for a well-rounded midwife.
 We are not interested in pleasing any governmental body around birth - only the midwives and women that they serve.
 We think the bar is higher for those choosing to educate themselves for the pure motivation of knowing all they can know, and providing women with the resources to make their own decisions.
 We do offer courses in business development and also in structuring a midwifery practice that is independent of any governmental institution.
 We hope you complete the curriculum with your eyes wide open to the politics of midwifery and birth and can choose to practice in a way that resonates with your deepest truths.
 Learn more with this podcast episode and this video we created.

-6) So would you submit/check in once per week or once per quarter?
+6) So would you submit/check in once per week or once per trimester?
 How will the accountability play out?

 Each course is structured around weekly assignments and readings.

-The school is designed to take someone from the beginning onwards in the course of 2 years and we felt that the best way to do that is to give consistent goals and feedback.
-We have moved away from assigning grades, since that wasn't improving student learning or success, and took away from the more meaningful feedback we enjoy giving.
-Our students seem to feel that the feedback and accountability they get is above and beyond a typically structured program, even though there is no "penalty" for not adhering to the structure (imagine that :)!).
+The school is designed to take someone from the beginning to end in the course of 2 years and we felt that the best way to do that is to give consistent goals and feedback.
+We have moved away from assigning grades, since that wasn't improving student learning or success, and we are focusing instead on giving high quality feedback, discussions, office hours and weekly student meetings which provide space for further reflection.
+Our students feel that the feedback and accountability they are reeiving is above and beyond a more traditionally structured program, even though there is no "penalty" for not adhering to the structure (imagine that :)!).

 7) I was wondering if Indie Birth Midwifery program is appropriate for someone who has no experience in midwifery, but wants to learn?
 My only experience is listening to all of your podcasts.
 I've become so in love with the concept of a undisturbed birth, and your way of midwifery, that I would love to delve into it further so that I can journey with other women who want the same thing.
 Will the program be covering all the basics, as well as the Indie Birth philosophy?